Jc-alt logo

 # Binary Search Modification:

-# Selects next partition pivot
+# Selects next subarray and partition pivot

 elif finalPartitionMarker < resultPivotElemIndex: